ArduPilot/ardupilot_wiki/common/source/docs/common-cuav-neo-3.rst

 .. note::

-    The connection to other flight controllers is similar.
+    The connection to other autopilots is similar.

 Pinouts
 =======